idris-lang/Idris-dev/docs/proofs/patterns.rst

 .. code-block:: idris

+    total
     plus_commutes_S : (k : Nat) -> (m : Nat) -> S (plus m k) = plus m (S k)
     plus_commutes_S k Z = Refl
     plus_commutes_S k (S j) = rewrite plus_commutes_S k j in Refl

+All metavariables have now been solved,

+The ``total`` annotation means that we require the final function to pass the totality checker; i.e. it will terminate on all possible well-typed inputs.
+This is important for proofs, since it provides a guarantee that the proof is valid in *all* cases, not just those for which it happens to be well-defined.

-All metavariables have now been solved, and ``plus_commutes`` has a ``total`` annotation, so we have completed the proof of commutativity of addition on natural numbers.
+Now that ``plus_commutes`` has a ``total`` annotation, we have completed the proof of commutativity of addition on natural numbers.

 ..
 [1]
    Note that the left and right hand sides of the equality have been